-Candidates must submit their nominations in person to the Returning Officer before the close of nominations.
+Candidates must submit their nominations in person to the elections manager before the close of nominations.
 Nominations close 32 days before the election day.
-Close of Nominations for Darebin City Council’s elections is 12 noon on Tuesday 22 September 2020.

 Darebin City Council elections are undertaken by postal voting.
-In postal elections, ballot papers must be completed and posted to the Returning Officer no later than the last working day before election day.
-Postal votes for Darebin City Council’s elections must be returned by 6.00pm on Friday 23 October 2020.
+In postal elections, ballot papers must be completed and posted to the Elections Manager no later than the last working day before election day.

 Two methods of counting votes are used in Council elections, depending on whether or not the election is for a single-member ward.
-As Darebin City Council will be changing to single member wards, the method of counting votes will be the Preferential Voting system.
+As Darebin City Council has recently changed to nine (9) single member wards, the method of counting votes will be the Preferential Voting system.

 This is similar to the system of vote counting used for single member electorates in the State Legislative Assembly and the Federal House of Representatives.

 - All valid first preference votes are counted and sorted to determine the number of first preferences for each candidate.

 - Where one candidate has an absolute majority (50% plus one of all valid votes) that candidate is declared elected.